ckclol/bdsxstuff/README.md

-# bdsbsckup
+# bdsxstuff
-backup repo with some bdsx plugins in it
+scripts and some bdsx plugins in it